syncfusion-content/maui-docs/MAUI/Segmented-Control/disabled-segment.md

 ## Enable or Disable Segment

-You can restrict selection and interaction of segment item by setting `IsEnabled` property of `SfSegmentItem` to `false`.
-The value `IsEnabled` property is `true` by default.
+Restrict selection and interaction of segment items by setting the `IsEnabled` property of `SfSegmentItem` to `false`.
+The value of `IsEnabled` property is `true` by default.

 {% tabs %}
 {% highlight C# tabtitle="MainPage.xaml.cs"%}